 If you’re willing to plan in advance, there’s a much easier way to secure an upgrade on your flight booking.
 Almost all airlines run loyalty programmes and unlike the old days, you don’t need to be a frequent flyer to earn points.

-You can earn a significant number of points by applying for certain credit cards.
-Some couples play the game well by earning the points from one partner’s application, then referring their other half (for which each of you get more points) and then taking the application bonus for the other partner too.
+You can earn a lot of points by applying for certain credit cards.
+Some couples play the game well by earning the points from one partner’s application, then referring their other half (more points for each of you) and then taking the application bonus for the other partner too.

 In addition you’ll earn a number of points depending on your level of spending each month.
 Interest rates are unlikely to be competitive, so make sure you pay off the card bill every month.
 If you do, a pair business or first class long haul flights are easier to earn than you might think.